Free Shipping Over $100 & Easy Returns | Over 45,000 5-Star Reviews

 Back pain

-We might have already guessed it, but a recent study identified that long periods of sitting are associated with higher rates of back pain.
-Back pain as a result of sitting for extended periods is caused by the sacrum bone (which is located just above your tailbone) shifting over time.
-This area of the back can become inflamed, with pain then radiating throughout your body causing extreme discomfort.
+We might have already guessed it, but studies have identified that long periods of sitting are associated with higher rates of back pain.
+Back pain from sitting for extended periods can be caused by the sacrum (located just above your tailbone) shifting over time.
+This area of the back can become inflamed, with pain then radiating throughout your body, causing extreme discomfort.

 Poor blood flow